Which Barcode do I need?

 ISSN barcodes are for magzines and serial publications.
 ISSNs are 8 digits long and issued by the The Thai National Library.
 When turned into a barcode they become 13 digits or 13+2 digits if you wish to show edition number.
 They start 977.

 QR Codes (Quick Response Code) are the most popular type of 2D “matrix barcode”.
-They are not used for point of sale.
-They can encode text and are often used to encode webpage links or vbusiness cards.
-QR codes are read easily by smartphones with a barcode scanner app and can be used in many different ways.
-It is commonly used to link people who scan the code to a particular webpage such as company homepage or a specific product page or youtube video.
-Scan the QR code above and see where it takes you.
+They can encode webpage urls or vbusiness cards.
+QR codes are easily scanned by smartphones with a barcode scanner app.
+Scan the QR code here and see where it takes you.

-Still not sure what you need?
-No problem.
-Get in touch and we can advise.
+Still not sure which barcode you need?
+No problem, just get in touch and we can advise.